radius-project/radius/docs/content/app-model/bindings-model.md

 A component may have one or more bindings which it provides.
 These bindings can be *default* or *defined*.

-### Default bindings
+### Pre-built bindings

+Some Radius components provide pre-built bindings by default without needing additional definition by users.

-Default bindings are offered without defining any bindings which your binding provides.
-For example, the [`azure.com/CosmosDocumentDb` component]({{< ref azure-cosmos >}}) offers both the `azure.com/CosmosDocumentDb` and `mongo.com/MongoDb` bindings without needing to provide any configuration.
+For example, the [`azure.com/CosmosDocumentDb`]({{< ref azure-cosmos >}}) component offers both the `azure.com/CosmosDocumentDb` and `mongo.com/MongoDb` bindings without needing to provide any configuration.

 You can learn about what default bindings are provided inside the respective [component docs]({{< ref components >}}).

-### Defined bindings
+### User-defined bindings

+In addition to the pre-built bindings, users can define their own bindings within a component.

-Defined bindings are offered after a user defines them within a component.
-For example, the [`radius.dev/container`]({{< ref container >}}) component can have an 'http' binding added to it by definining the 'http' binding within the 'bindings' section.
-In this case the binding has the name `frontend`.
+For example, the [`radius.dev/container`]({{< ref container >}}) component can have an "http" binding added to it by definining the "http" binding within the `bindings` section.
+In the example below, the binding is named `frontend`.

 ```sh
 resource frontend 'Components' = {